Lukassolna/Stock_predictor/README.md

 - **Flask**: A lightweight web framework for Python.
 - **HTML & CSS**: For structuring and styling the web pages.

  Each stock is evaluted based on a model developed with a recurrant neural network whih utilizes past performance to predict next day performance.

+## Disclaimer
+this is solely a for fun project and stocks were chosen mainly in order have access to large datasets for our training data.
+The information provided in this application is for educational and informational purposes only and should not be construed as financial advice.